Nick2858/Branch-Builder/README.md

 <img src="Images/ChangeSettings.png" alt="drawing" width="400"/>

+## Step 4
-After configuring these settings, the program can be run in Blender here:
+After configuring these settings, the program can be run in Blender.

+Once the program has finished running, a completion message will be printed in the console.